Philliec459/Geolog-Project-Notebook-for-a-Clastic-Comprehensive-Interactive-Petrophysical-Analysis-Workflow/README.md

-**Geolog Loglan Modules used in this Workflow**
+**Geolog Loglan Modules used in this Workflow:**

 ![cbw_vsh](ws_interactive.png)

-**Interactive Widgets using python Panel and Param libraries in our Interactive Workflow:**
+**Interactive Widgets using python Panel and Param libraries from our Interactive Workflow:**

 ![cbw_vsh](Shaley_Sand.gif)